Updated October 24, 2023.

 - Don’t take up too much of the client’s time.

 These tips will help prospects see you as an authority figure on the subject and feel more confident about accepting your invitation.

-Now that we’ve gone over the best practices, let’s break down a few demo request email templates to understand why they work (or don’t work).
+Now that we’ve gone over the best practices, let’s break down a few schedule a demo email templates to understand why they work (or don’t work).

 What a bad demo schedule template Looks Like

 Imagine sending an email to a potential client like this: